Shawn Horcoff: Edmonton Oilers

 On January 10, 2006, Horcoff scored his first career NHL hat-trick, scoring all Oiler goals in a 3–1 win over the Pittsburgh Penguins.

 Horcoff was part of the Edmonton Oilers team that made a run to the 2006 Stanley Cup Finals.
 However, the Oilers lost in Game 7 of the Finals to the Carolina Hurricanes.
 Horcoff had seven goals and 12 assists in the 2006 playoffs.

 In July 2006, Horcoff re-signed with the Oilers on a three-year contract.
-After a disappointing 2006–07 season, Horcoff used the off-season to make some changes.
+Horcoff used the off-season to make some changes after a disappointing 2006–07 season.
 In addition to a demanding conditioning regimen, Horcoff went to the Easton Hockey factory in Tijuana, Mexico, and had a stick custom designed for him.

 In the summer of 2007, with the National Hockey League Players' Association (NHLPA) looking for a replacement for ousted leader Ted Saskin, Horcoff was one of five players named to the search committee that eventually selected Paul Kelly.

 In 2008, Horcoff was elected to the 56th NHL All-Star Game, held in Atlanta, where he won Fastest Skater in the Skills Competition.

 In February 2008, Horcoff underwent shoulder surgery, ending his 2007–08 season.
 On July 16, 2008, the Oilers announced that Horcoff had been signed to a six-year, $33-million contract extension.
 He would see action in 80 games during the 2008–09 season, scoring 17 goals and 36 assists.

 On October 6, 2010, Horcoff was named the 13th captain in Edmonton Oilers' history, succeeding Ethan Moreau, who had departed the team for the Columbus Blue Jackets in the previous off-season.

 On March 3, 2011, Horcoff recorded his 400th career point, tallying two assists in a 4–2 victory over the Columbus Blue Jackets.

 Despite recording 20 points in the first 27 games of the 2011–12 season, Horcoff only scored 14 points in his last 54 games, capping off a disappointing end to a disappointing season.